Updated on 2025-09-09 GMT+08:00

 The possible causes are as follows:

-1. The replication delay between the primary instance and the standby instance or a read replica is too long, which usually occurs when a large amount of data is being written to databases or a large transaction is being processed.
+1. The replication delay between the primary node and the secondary node or a read replica is too long, which usually occurs when a large amount of data is written to databases or a large transaction is processed.
 During peak hours, data may be blocked.

-2. The network between the primary instance and the standby instance or a read replica is disconnected.
+2. The network between the primary node and the secondary node or a read replica is disconnected.

 Submit a service ticket.

-1. Read and write operations on the original instance are not interrupted, but data updates on the standby instance may experience delays.
+1. Read and write operations on the original instance are not interrupted, but data updates on the secondary node may experience delays.

-2. The replication delay keeps growing between the primary and standby instances, and the standby instance may be disconnected.
+2. If the replication delay keeps growing between the primary and secondary nodes, the secondary node may be disconnected.

 DDSReplicationStatusRecovered